 Some personal email accounts have filtered our Nursing Department emails into Spam folders.
 Please check your Spam folder regularly during the application process.
 We send important updates and reminders via email through the NursingCAS system and Cal State East Bay email system and we do not want you to miss these.
+Emails may also include offers of admission.
 Thank you!!

 FOR FALL ADMISSION ONLY

-Official transcripts for courses in progress Fall term are accepted up until the February 14 deadline, even after the NURSING application deadline passes.
-We highly encourage you to send these to NursingCAS immediately after final Fall grades are posted, so your application can continue to move forward in our evaluation process.
-For any classes already complete at schools you previously attended, please send to NursingCAS now.
+Official transcripts for courses in progress fall term are accepted up until the February 1 deadline, even after the NURSING application deadline passes.
+We highly encourage you to send these to NursingCAS immediately after final fall grades are posted, so your application can continue to move forward in our evaluation process.
+For any classes already completed at schools you previously attended, please send to NursingCAS now.

-*NEW!* Cal State East Bay requires BOTH of the following minimum scores to qualify:
+Cal State East Bay requires ALL of the following minimum scores to qualify:

 Our program limits consideration of TEAS scores to the first three attempts, ANY version.
 The highest score (Adjusted Total Individual Score) will be considered.